 Alice in WonderBand’s performances

 The group has been around for some time, each step of our journey being valuable because we had the opportunity to be an art lab, absorb different influences and create freely, open to different suggestions.
-This is why our artistic expression is so rich and diverse, and we have the opportunity to perform at completely different events (such as the Nišville Theater Festival, Ethno.com Festival, Barski ljetopis, Milano Clown Festival, Bitef Polyphony).
-We reach out to audiences of all ages, education and professions.
+Our artistic expression is so rich and diverse.
+We have the opportunity to perform at completely different events (such as the Nišville Theater Festival, Ethno.com Festival, Barski ljetopis, Milano Clown Festival, Bitef Polyphony) connecting to audiences of all ages, education and professions.

 Reduced – sublimated, that’s exactly what art is.
 Creating an entire orchestra with only two people’s bodies is a challenge.
 This attracts us, because it is very basic and direct, and therefore communicates with the audience.